bomctl/bomctl/docs/charter.md

 ## Amendments

 This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.
-This Markdown conversion maintains the structure and formatting of the original text.